A Half-Day Walking Tour of Petaling Jaya Old Town

 Share with your friends now!

-Well, travel doesn’t always mean going far from home.
-Sometimes, rediscovering your own neighborhood can reveal a hidden gem.
+Exploring doesn’t always mean traveling far from home.
+Sometimes, rediscovering a local neighborhood can reveal hidden gems.

 Breakfast / 9:00 am